itsjoshuagraves/digitalgarden/content/about.md

 {{< figure src="/img/DSC00162.jpeg" title="Basquiat" >}}

-## This wiki is the wellspring of my digital life and a catalog of my analog one.

-Based on the digital garden idea, inspired by [Helvetica Blanc](https://helveticablanc.com) The following is adapted from [https://wiki.xxiivv.com/site/home.html](https://wiki.xxiivv.com/site/home.html)

-It is built to adapt to my needs as they change, and to [technology as it evolves](https://wiki.xxiivv.com/site/lasting.html).
-The databases are in human-readable plaintext formats.
-There is no JavaScript, trackers, or complicated nonsense.

-Using this tool should be **calming**, its formats and subsequent products versionable, re-purposable, interpretable and text-editable.
-Only through **open sources, open standards, human-readable formats** and their independencies, might they survive this fleeting age of self-destructing informatics.
-These attributes should not only be perceptible in its design, but deeply rooted in its code.
+## How's this built?
+I use Hugo, a static site generator.
+It's working with Go, markdown, and powered by GitHub pages.
+There's no fancy CMS, no loads of animations.

+In the future, I'll be focusing on making it even easier and greener to load, adding image dithering and hopefully attempting to most entirely to green, solar-powered hosting.

+## What's the idea?

+This site is inspired by the concept of [digital gardening](https://www.technologyreview.com/2020/09/03/1007716/digital-gardens-let-you-cultivate-your-own-little-bit-of-the-internet/).
+[Helvetica Blanc](https://helveticablanc.com) got me interested in the idea after feeling some tension related to what a site should be.

+I also took inspiration from [Devine Lu Linvega](https://wiki.xxiivv.com/site/home.html), who says the following about sites sucj as this:

-This type of website is a often referred to as a "memex", a kind of archive and mirror of everything that one has done, that one has learnt.
+> This type of website is a often referred to as a "memex", a kind of archive and mirror of everything that one has done, that one has learnt.
 It's a living document that outlines where one has been, and a tool that advises where one could go.

 ---